Why Most Brands Don’t Need a Standalone CDP

 You pay for the CDP license.
 You pay for the integration work to connect it to your warehouse and your engagement platform.
 You pay for the ongoing maintenance when schemas change or pipelines break.
 You pay for someone to manage a third platform that your team also has to learn.

 When we look at the total cost of ownership across a typical 3-year contract, the cost of a CDP is rarely just the license fee.
-It’s the integration overhead, the ongoing ops burden, and the organizational complexity of managing one more system that sits in the middle of your stack.
+It’s the integration overhead, the ongoing ops burden, and the organizational complexity of managing one more system in the middle of your stack.

 This Isn’t Anti-CDP

-Today, we still implement Braze alongside CDPs regularly.
+Stitch started as a CDP implementation partner.
+We still implement Braze alongside CDPs regularly.
 When a brand’s architecture genuinely calls for one, we build it.